I Want You (She's So Heavy) (The Simpsons)

 "I Want You (She's So Heavy)" is the sixteenth episode of the thirtieth season of the American animated television series The Simpsons, and the 655th episode overall.
+The episode was directed by Steven Dean Moore and written by Jeff Westbrook.
 It aired in the United States on Fox on March 10, 2019.

+In this episode, Homer and Marge are injured while trying to be romantic, and Marge bonds with her physical therapist while Homer gets hallucinations from his pain medication.
+Wallace Shawn guest starred as Wallace the Hernia.
+The episode received mixed reviews.

 This episode was dedicated to Luke Perry who died on March 4, 2019, and previously guest-starred as himself in the fourth season episode "Krusty Gets Kancelled."

 The title of this episode is taken from the Beatles' song "I Want You (She's So Heavy)."